 Many small businesses don’t require much at startup except some basic tools.
 Think about what you can do well.
 Is there a potential opportunity for you to start your own business?

-Discover how to validate your business will make money.
+Before starting your business validate it will make money.

 Once you know the business you would like to start, you should research and determine if your business idea will make money.
 Sometimes, entrepreneurs are so excited to start their own business because of a new idea, and they don’t take time to research whether the product or service will sell.